A blood sample is obtained by inserting a needle into a vein in the arm.

 Is there anything else I should know?

-Patients on heparin or heparin substitute (such as hirudin, danaparoid, or argatroban) anticoagulation therapy may have false-positive results for lupus antibodies but those on warfarin (coumadin) anticoagulant therapy should not.
+Patients on heparin or heparin substitute (such as hirudin, danaparoid, or argatroban) or Direct Oral Anticoagulants (DOAC's) anticoagulation therapy may give false-positive results for lupus antibodies but those on warfarin (coumadin) anticoagulant therapy should not.
 If possible, lupus anticoagulant testing should be done prior to the start of anticoagulation therapy.
 If a patient with a thrombosis has a lupus anticoagulant it may be necessary to prolong, and possibly increase the intensity of their anticoagulation therapy.

 In addition to testing for lupus antibodies, it may sometimes be necessary to test for coagulation factor VIII levels.
 Coagulation factor VIII inhibitors (specific antibodies against factor VIII) can decrease factor VIII levels and cause false-positive lupus anticoagulant tests.
 Elevated factor VIII levels, as may be seen in an acute infection or with replacement therapy when someone has Haemophilia A, may shorten the aPTT time, leading to a temporary false negative test for lupus anticoagulant.